Life Insurance Policies Can Support Us After Your Lifetime

 For More Information

 Consulting an estate-planning attorney is a smart investment that can save you and your family money and heartache in the long run.
 Please seek legal advice before deciding who will get what in your estate plan.
-Contact our President and CEO Gordy Heminger at 317-843-1911 or firstname.lastname@example.org if we can answer any questions you have about supporting our organization.
+Please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at firstname.lastname@example.org if we can answer any questions you have about supporting our organization.

 We hope our website has answered many of your questions about supporting our mission through a gift of life insurance.
 Take these steps to put what you've learned into action.